Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

-Start off your first day in Paris right by having a VBT representative greet you at the airport.
+A VBT representative will greet you at the airport to start your first day in Paris off right.
 A complimentary car service will whisk you to your centrally located hotel.
 From here, you are perfectly positioned to explore this charming city at your leisure.

 This evening, gather with your fellow travelers for a welcome reception, followed by dinner at the hotel.